Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model: Conclusions

-In general, we saw that the model \cite{KellyBlackholecollapse} allows two pictures of the black hole collapse.
-On the one hand, the shock wave solution, which has the drawback of spacetime discontinuity and space-like matter evolution.
-Nevertheless, it has promising features as a nice compact causal structure without any causal horizon.
-Besides, it is then possible to compute the lifetime of a black hole without the need of including black hole evaporation, which is proportional to $M^2$ \cite{KellyBlackholecollapse} and makes contact to \cite{ChristodoulouPlanckstartunneling}, which is significantly smaller than the evaporation time scale $M^3$ and the Page time \cite{PageAverageentropyof}.
+In general, we saw that the model \cite{KellyBlackholecollapse} allows two pictures of black hole collapse.
+On the one hand, there is the shock wave solution, which has the drawback of spacetime discontinuity and space-like matter evolution.
+Nevertheless, it has promising features, such as a nice compact causal structure without any causal horizon.
+Besides this, it is then possible to compute the lifetime of a black hole without the need of including black hole evaporation, which is proportional to $M^2$ \cite{KellyBlackholecollapse} and makes contact with \cite{ChristodoulouPlanckstartunneling}, which is significantly smaller than the evaporation time scale $M^3$ and the Page time \cite{PageAverageentropyof}.
 One might therefore argue that Hawking evaporation effects are sub-dominant and negligible.
 Due to the avoidance of Cauchy horizons, which are all cut out by the matter, stability issues as discussed in \cite{Carballo-RubioOntheviability} do not apply.
 These features were not achieved in any LQG black hole model so far, at least when Hawking evaporation is neglected.
 Therefore, it still might be possible to insist on the discontinuous metric and the shock wave.
-However, it would require to physically justify this discontinuity and the super-liminal re-expansion from the vacuum region perspective.
+However, it would require us to physically justify this discontinuity and the super-liminal re-expansion from the vacuum-region perspective.